Five More in a Row

-"Five More in a Row" is a 1990 single by Australian comedy team, The D-Generation.
-It was released in September 1990 and reached a peak position of number 37 on the ARIA Singles Chart.
-It was co-written by The D-Generation members, Santo Cilauro, Tony Martin, Rob Sitch, and Tom Gleisner.
-Music written and produced by Colin Setches and John Grant.
+"Five More in a Row" is a 1990 single by Australian comedy team, The D-Generation, recorded and released as the follow-up to their similarly-themed single "Five in a Row" the previous year.

+"Five More in a Row" was co-written by The D-Generation members, Santo Cilauro, Tony Martin, Rob Sitch, and Tom Gleisner. with music written and produced by Colin Setches and John Grant.
+The song was released in September 1990 and reached a peak position of number 37 on the ARIA Singles Chart (whereas "Five in a Row" had peaked at #12 in 1989).

-The song and its accompanying music video parodied five Australian music acts.
-They were: Max Q (Jason Stephens playing Michael Hutchence), Dragon (Mick Molloy playing Marc Hunter), Daryl Braithwaite (played by Sitch), Kate Ceberano (played by Kennedy), and Midnight Oil (Sitch playing Peter Garrett).
+Like "Five in a Row", the "Five More in a Row" song and its accompanying music video featured Rob Sitch as the "23FM" radio disc jockey and parodied five Australian music acts.
+They were: Max Q (Jason Stephens playing Michael Hutchence), Dragon (Mick Molloy playing Marc Hunter), Daryl Braithwaite (played by Sitch), Kate Ceberano (played by Jane Kennedy), and Midnight Oil (Sitch playing Peter Garrett).
+The real Daryl Braithwaite makes a cameo appearance in the video (as the real John Farnham had done in the "Five in a Row" video) and D-Generation members Santo Cilauro, Tom Gleisner, and John Harrison can be seen in the video.